-Infrastructure Type Open Space and Recreation Lead EBC Responsibilit у Current Provision The Council aims to protect and enhance its attractive, green and unique character.
+Infrastructure Type Open Space and Recreation Lead Responsibility EBC Current Provision The Council aims to protect and enhance its attractive, green and unique character.
 The Core Strategy recognises that Elmbridge is characterised by significant green areas including woodland, ancient woodland, common land, farmland, rivers, reservoirs and parkland.
 The Green Belt is characterised by a myriad of distinctive and diverse landscapes including the Thames Valley (River Thames and its floodplain), Thames Basin Heaths including the Lower Wey and the Thames Basin Lowlands including Esher Common and the Lower Mole.

 The main policies for protecting Elmbridge's open spaces are set out in the Core Strategy and include CS12 (The River Thames Corridor and its tributaries), CS13 (Thames Basin Heaths Special Protection), CS14 (Green Infrastructure) and CS15 (Biodiversity).
-There are also a number of saved policies from the Replacement Elmbridge Local

-897 Known Planned Provision EBC are currently maintaining the Boroughs existing open space; there are no current schemes relevant to the IDP.
-Local Plan Impact/Futur e Provision The Elmbridge Open Space and Recreation Assessment was produced in 2014 by Atkins, this identified the quality and quantity open spaces in the Borough.
+There are also a number of saved policies from the Replacement Elmbridge Local Plan (2000) and policies from the Elmbridge Development Management Plan (2014) that seek to protect the green belt, open space and views, nature conservation and biodiversity in the Borough.
+The full list of existing open space and recreation provision can be found in the Open Space and Recreation Assessment Final Report October 2014 - elmbridge.gov.uk/EasySiteWeb/GatewayLink.aspx?alld=89 Known Planned EBC are currently maintaining the Boroughs existing open Provision space; there are no current schemes relevant to the IDP.
+Local Plan The Elmbridge Open Space and Recreation Assessment Impact/Future was produced in 2014 by Atkins, this identified the quality Provision and quantity of open spaces in the Borough.
 Since then numerous changes have taken place including amendments to Government policy, progress on the new Local Plan and its emerging strategy.
 The NPPF requires planning policies to be based on an up to date assessment of need for open space, sport and recreation facilities.
 In order to ensure that the new Local Plan is based on a robust and proportionate evidence base, the evidence base on open space requires updating.
 The evidence base update will identify any changes to the quality and quantity of open spaces in the Borough by using data provided by the EBC Open Space team.
-Elmbridge's need for new homes h significantly increased and the new Local Plan will identify a new spatial strategy and a new housing target to support this.
+Elmbridge's need for new homes has significantly increased and the new Local Plan will identify a new spatial strategy and a new housing target to support this.
 The update will identify the open spaces that will require qualitative improvements that can be funded by either the Community Infrastructure Levy (CIL) or through the use of Section 106 Agreements.
-EBC will continue to consult once the exact location and number on new developments is known.
-Key Evidence Review of the Elmbridge Open Space and Recreation Assessment Base (2014) - not yet published
+EBC will continue to consult once the exact location and number of new developments is known.
+Key Evidence Base Review of the Elmbridge Open Space and Recreation Assessment (2014) - not yet published

-13.0 Thames Basin Heath Special Protection Area (SPA)
+Thames Basin Heath Special Protection Area (SPA)